-We've come along way since then!
+We've just marked the 97th anniversary of the first person to ever receive insulin treatment, on Jan.
+11, 1922.
+While we certainly don't have global access or affordability for this medication, we certainly have to recognize how far we've come since then!
 And yet we still have a long way to go to assure that everyone who needs insulin can get it.
 But it's always interesting to mark these historic milestones and reflect on them in the context of our growing Diabetes Community.

-Recently, I stumbled across a fellow type 1 in Oregon who's actually closing in on his 60th year of living with diabetes and being on insulin (!), and as it turns out he's not the only one in his family.
+Several years ago, I connected with a fellow type 1 in Oregon who was in his own sixth decade of living with diabetes and being on being on insulin (!), and as it turned out he's not the only one in his family.

 Meet Mike Delano, a 3rd generation insulin-using PWD in the Portland area that I had the pleasure of connecting with online thanks to the Insulin Pumpers group.
-Diagnosed at age 10 back in 1956, Mike also has a daughter who's about my age (30's) and was diagnosed at age 9 back in 1986.
+Diagnosed at age 10 back in 1956, Mike also has a grown daughter who was diagnosed at age 9 in 1986.
 Not only that, but his mother and grandfather were also type 1s living on insulin!

-I find this really fascinating, not only because I'm a type 1 with a mom also diagnosed at 5 years old, but because I'm intrigued by family history and have been exploring my own for a number of years.
+I find this really fascinating, not only because I'm a type 1 with a mom also diagnosed at 5 years old, but because I'm intrigued by family history and have been exploring my own for more than a decade.
 So I reached out to this other Mike to learn more about his own D-story and just how far back his family's diabetes history goes.

-At 67 years old, the proud D-Dad and PWD has been on the West Coast since the early 80s, but originally hails from Hutchinson, Kansas, where his mom and grandpa were from.
+At 72 years old now, the proud D-Dad and PWD had been on the West Coast since the early 80s, but originally hails from Hutchinson, Kansas, where his mom and grandpa were from.

-Mike tells me that his mom, Ramona L. Beatty (born in 1928), was diagnosed later in life and became insulin-dependent in her 60s, before she eventually passed on about six years ago at age 78.
+Mike told me his mom, Ramona L. Beatty (born in 1928), was diagnosed later in life and became insulin-dependent in her 60s, before she eventually passed on several years ago at age 78.
 Family lore is that her father (Mike's grandpa), Oliver Beatty from Hutchinson, KS, was apparently "one of the first" to ever get insulin back in the Roaring '20s.

-Now, Mike says that family details from those days are scattered and pretty much lost to history.
 Many of us PWDs know the big names in D-history like Leonard Thompson, who was the first insulin patient on that fateful day of Jan.
-11, 1922; Elizabeth Hughes, the first person to receive insulin treatment in the U.S.; and Teddy Ryder, who became the first insulin-user to live 70 years.
+11, 1922; Elizabeth Hughes, the first person to receive insulin treatment in the U.S. as a child; and Teddy Ryder, who became the first insulin-user to live 70 years.
 But Oliver Beatty's name isn't out there, from what I have seen.
 I've combed through Google and online records, and some of the insulin discovery books like Breakthrough to look for mentions of him, but no luck.

 This is what Mike says about his almost-famous grandpa, and his own childhood: